mrVragec/MMM-mvgmunich/README.md

       },
       ignoreStations: [],         // destination not to be shown
       timeToWalk: 10,             // 10 min walking time to station.
 Default is 0
-      includeWalkingTime: false   // if the walking time should be included and the starting time is displayed }
+      showWalkingTime: false,     // if the walking time should be included and the starting time is displayed
+      showTrainDepartureTime: true,     // show tran departure time
+      trainDepartureTimeFormat: "relative",   // format of the train departure time
+		  walkingTimeFormat: "relative",    // format of the walking time }
 },
 ```